* OPEC meeting outcome "more uncertain than usual" - Goldman Sachs

 They cut production by 1.8 million barrels per day (bpd) in January and agreed to hold down output until March.
 The market had expected OPEC to extend the limits by another six to nine months, but this is now less certain.

-"We believe that the outcome of this meeting is much more uncertain than usual," Goldman Sachs analysts said, suggesting that the oil market may have been wrong to assume that OPEC would agree to restrict output until the end of 2018.
+"We believe that the outcome of this meeting is much more uncertain than usual," Goldman Sachs analysts said.

 "We view risks to oil prices as skewed to the downside this week as we believe that current prices, time spreads and positioning already reflect a high probability of a nine-month extension," the Goldman analysts said.

-Doubts have emerged over whether Russia will agree to join the OPEC in an extension of production curbs beyond March.
+Doubts have emerged over whether Russia will agree to join the OPEC-led group in an extension of production curbs, which Economy Minister Maxim Oreshkin has described as negative for the country's economy.

 U.S. crude touched $59.05 a barrel on Friday, its highest since mid-2015, fueled by the outage of the Keystone pipeline, one of Canada's main crude export routes to the United States.